Preserving "Swampeast" Missouri

 Due to the Great Depression, the state, however, could not afford to purchase the land.
 Despite the depression, businessmen and local citizens began donating money while area school children gave their nickels and dimes.
 In 1938, about 1,007 acres were purchased and dedicated as Big Oak Tree State Park.

 The big oak tree that the citizens fought to save was located in an 80-acre tract of virgin bottomland hardwood forest, which is now designated as a National Natural Landmark.
 It stood its ground there for nearly 400 years before dying in 1952 and was cut down.
 Today, trees in the park are unsurpassed in the state for their size, with a canopy averaging 120 feet and with several trees more than 130 feet tall.
-Four trees qualify as state champions in their species; with one ranking as a national champion.
+Two trees qualify as state champions in their species.
 Ninety percent of the park is designated as a Missouri natural area because of its rarity and value in preserving this significant representation of Missouri's natural heritage.

 In addition to the towering hickories and majestic oaks, the rich soils provide habitat for green ash, swamp cottonwood, American elm, black willow, persimmon, baldcypress and patches of giant cane.
 An undergrowth of woody vines, such as poison ivy, Virginia creeper, wild grape and peppervine, covers much of the area.